Christian Münzner: Obscura

 Shortly after leaving Necrophagist, Münzner joined Steffen Kummerer, Jeroen Paul Thesseling and Hannes Grossmann in Obscura, recording his first album with them, Cosmogenesis, in 2009.
 Two years later, he recorded the third Obscura record, Omnivium, in 2011.
-Throughout his tenure, the band played more than 200 lives shows.
+Throughout his tenure, the band played more than 200 live shows.
 Münzner stated that a large reason for his departure from Necrophagist and eagerness to join Obscura was because of the freedom afforded to him by this band, particularly Steffen Kummerer who welcomed his contributions.

 When writing for Obscura, Münzner stated that his main contributions were not so much in terms of songwriting, but generating riffs and solos for the band, which were then arranged by Grossmann.
 Apart from the song "Universe Momentum", Münzner said that he had not written any songs on his own, but relied on writing riffs and solos which were then organized into songs.

 He appeared in the music video for the single "Anticosmic Overload".

 During his time with Obscura, Münzner began developing focal dystonia, which prohibited some of his playing and made touring exhaustive.
 Citing Obscura's extreme technicality and touring as a hindrance to this disease, Münzner decided to leave the band prior to the release of their fourth record.

+Münzner rejoined Obscura in 2020, released A Valediction with them and left once more in 2024, citing "creative differences when it came to the next album".

 Alkaloid

 After leaving Obscura, Münzner joined Morean, Danny Tunker, Linus Klausenitzer and Hannes Grossmann as the third guitarist, forming the progressive metal supergroup Alkaloid in 2014, and wrote two songs for their debut album, The Malkuth Grimoire.
+Münzner left the band in 2024.